Tsinghua-MARS-Lab/Online-HD-Map-Construction-CVPR2023/README.md

 ## Rules
-- No other public/private dataset is allowed in this challenge in any form (except ImageNet or COCO pretrained image backbones).
 - During inference, the input modality of the model should be camera only.
 - No future frame is allowed during inference.
 - In order to check for compliance, we will ask the participants to provide technical reports to the challenge committee and participants will be asked to provide a public talk about their works after winning the award.